sseanik/python-cheatsheet-1531/README.md

 royal_cards = [card for card in cards if isinstance(card, str)]

 '''
-Manipulating list elements into a new list
+Taking an expression over list elements into a list
 '''
 numbers = [1, 2, 3, 4, 5]
 # Method 1 - For range loop with an expression